Can A Faulty Thermostat Cause A Furnace To Short Cycle?

 If you face any heating problems in your home, it may seem like an issue with your furnace or other heating equipment.
 However, more often than not, it may be your thermostat that is not in working condition.

 Thermostats are inexpensive to replace and should be one of the first HVAC components to check if you have furnace trouble.
-Let us take a look at how to identify if your thermostat is bad.
+Let us take a look at how to identify a bad furnace thermostat.

 Symptoms Of A Bad Furnace Thermostat